 It’s important to remember that an opened, unused package of bacon should be carefully wrapped before being placed back in the fridge.
 We recommend using a resealable plastic bag, aluminum foil or plastic wrap.
 If you don’t use your cooked or uncooked bacon within these timeframes, you always have the option of freezing it in an airtight container.

-The USDA has outlined three different ways to safely thaw bacon that has been stored in the freezer: in the fridge, cold water or the microwave.
+The USDA has outlined three different ways to safely thaw bacon that’s been stored in the freezer: in the fridge, cold water or the microwave.
 When you’re ready to thaw out your frozen bacon and serve it up, follow these guidelines:

-- Refrigerator: Take your bacon out the day before you plan to use it and leave it in your fridge to slowly dethaw.
+- Refrigerator: Take your bacon out the day before you plan to use it and leave it in your fridge to slowly thaw.

 - Cold water: Place your food in a leak-proof package and submerge it in cold tap water, changing the water every 30 minutes.
 A one-pound package of bacon may thaw in an hour or less.